Hadi-Hsn/CareConnect/DEMO_USER_SCRIPT.md

 10. `Show me my upcoming appointments`

 ### Part 7: Modify an Appointment
-11. `I need to reschedule my cardiology appointment to 2:00 PM instead`
+11. `I need to reschedule my cardiology appointment to the next day, at the same time`

 ### Part 8: Cancel an Appointment
 12. `I need to cancel my lab test appointment`